 In addition to pre-adoption workshops Adoptions of Indiana provides a myriad of post-adoption seminars and workshops to meet the needs of adoptive families.
 They are directed toward adoptive parents, school age children, tweens, teens, and adult adoptees.

-Please refer to the Sessions and Workshop to learn more about seminars and workshops.
+Please refer to the Sessions and Workshop to learn more about our educational offerings.

 After a child has been placed in your home through either a domestic or international adoption our agency will provide post-placement supervision and support services.
 The purpose of post-placement services are to provide adoptive families with support, education, and referrals to needed resources, as well as to report back to the Court, international adoption agency or the foreign country’s officials.